 The best way to improve your odds of a fair payout from an insurer is to contact a personal injury lawyer and let a professional deal with the legions of trained representatives and attorneys working for the insurance company.

 Although a lawyer is your best bet, there are some tips you can try to help you increase your settlement amount:

-When you get a lowball offer (and you WILL), stay calm and be polite.
+3. Stay cool.
+When you get a lowball offer, stay calm and be polite.
 The rep you speak with may only be authorized to offer up to a certain amount.
 If necessary, ask to speak to a different claim adjuster or supervisor.